Why Join KPTMC?

 What is the Kenai Peninsula Tourism Marketing Council?

-The KPTMC is a non-profit, regional destination marketing organization (DMO).
-Through a public-private partnership, we cooperatively represent both our membership and the borough to promote the Kenai Peninsula as an exciting and fun-filled visitor destination.
+The KPTMC is a non-profit, regional destination marketing organization (DMO), promoting the Kenai Peninsula as an exciting and fun-filled visitor destination.

 What is our mission?